bmael/Webappli/README.md

 * Example of a servlet with code injection : display all the PMV into our database using the PMVController. (bmael)
 * Execute the importation of PMV into our database at a given date. (bmael)
+* Create a table in our database to have all itinerary covered by PMVs. (bmael)
+* Complete the PMV model to have itineraries displayed by a PMV. (bmael)